s-hfarooq/AGCO-site-2/README.md

 # AGCO Help
-AGCO help is a website that displays data related to machine maintenance in poultry farms with the goal of reducing resource usage to create a more sustainable farm.
+AGCO help is a website that displays data related to machine maintenance in poultry farms with the goal of reducing resource usage to create a more sustainable system.

 ## Table of Contents